ABOUT

 PORTFOLIO

-Over a decade of research, organizing, and advocacy advancing housing and community health.
+Over a decade of research, policy evaluation, and community action at the intersection of housing and health.

 %20(1)_pn.png)